nwelchr/architecture-planning/readme.md

 So for this DB, we can choose a NoSQL vs. SQL database.
 NoSQL is more scalable.

 - Sacrifices [acid](ACID-compliancy) for greater freedom
+- No joins / transactions, lower latency and faster write sped
 - Easier to configure.
 SQL databases can scale, but require experts
-- Sharding
+- Sharding and horizontal scaling

 ============================================================

 # Deliverable 1: File upload

-Will get into this later when we talk about upload and download, but: when a user makes requests, it has to visit both the S3 bucket and the DB in some sort of order.
+**Problem**: when a user makes requests, it has to visit both the S3 bucket and the DB in some sort of order.
 The problem is, blob storage generally gives you metadata that you'd want access to without having to query that blob storage (file names/paths, last updated,etc.).
 Some information would probably be reduplicated.
 E.g.:

 What comes automatically with S3 upload: folder_name, file_name,